lukasbestle/projectr/README.md

 	logs     # Logs of all deployments
 	├── <commit-hash>.log
 	├── <commit-hash>.log
+	repo     # Clone of the project's Git repository
+	├── …
-	versions # Fully separate Git repositories of the project ├── <id>-<commit-hash>
+	versions # Copies of the repository checked out to a specific revision ├── <id>-<commit-hash>
 	│   └── <project files>
 	└── <id>-<commit-hash>